Lahma712/Cellular-Automaton/README.md

 # <b>How to use: </b>

--Execute the <b>Main.py</b> file.
+- Execute the <b>Main.py</b> file.

--Draw a shape on the plane by clicking and moving the mouse cursor.
+- Draw a shape on the plane by clicking and moving the mouse cursor.

--To erase a drawn cell, click on it again.
+- To erase a drawn cell, click on it again.

--To start the automaton, click on the "Start" button (you can also pause by clicking on it again).
+- To start the automaton, click on the "Start" button (you can also pause by clicking on it again).

--To zoom in/out, click on the "zoom in"/"zoom out" buttons.
+- To zoom in/out, click on the "zoom in"/"zoom out" buttons.

--To erase everything, click on the "clear" button.
+- To erase everything, click on the "clear" button.

 ![gif](https://media.giphy.com/media/cD0W6gHurzo0i3VShF/giphy.gif)

 (framerate/quality loss due to GIF conversion)

+# <b>How it works: </b>

+The rules are very simple.
+You begin by drawing some cells onto the grid (in some arbitrary shape).

+Each cell can either be "alive" or "dead", depending on how many living neighbours it has:

+- A dead cell with exactly 3 living neighbours becomes alive
+- A living cell with less than 2 neighbours dies out of isolation
+- A living cell with more than 3 neighbours dies out of overcrowding
+- A living cell with 2 or 3 neighbours stays alive

+The cells which you draw are considered to be "alive" (red cells).
+After starting the automaton, with each frame, the state of every cell is updated according to the 4 rules described above.

 # <b>Dependencies:</b>